jpasqua/FauxVT/README.md

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
-You ought to be able to [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get sound.
+Currently you can [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get sound.
 In the future I may add an internal audio amp and speaker.